|

 Broadly, these fall under the category of biogeochemical processes in

 estuarine and marine sediments.
-Past and present research activities
+Current research activities focus on:

 - Manganese